ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 }
 ```

 The consumption view is defined as a `projection on Z_I_Product`.
-The projection specifies, which parts of the interface view
+The projection specifies which parts of the interface view
 `Z_I_Product` should be available in the consumption view.
 In this example, all elements of the interface view are
 added to the consumption view.